pebrc/datomic-datadir-issue/README.md

 4. installs two string attributes without index
 5. adds data (~ 100 facts per attribute are enough)
 6. alters the schema for each attribute to have an index
-7. transactor ignores the data-dir setting tries to write to distribution directory which failes (see step 1) and exits.
+7. transactor ignores the data-dir setting tries to write to distribution directory which fails (see step 1) and exits.